Lithuanian National Radio and Television: Governance

-The LRT Council is the highest governing institution of LRT.
+The LRT Council is the highest governing body of LRT.
 The Council supervises the implementation of the LRT mission, approves the annual income and spending by LRT administration.
 The Council comprises twelve members prominent in social, scientific and cultural fields, appointed for six-year terms.

-On financial issues, the LRT Council and the management are being consulted by the LRT Administrative Commission.
-The Administrative Commission is made up of five members – management and (or) finance specialists – who are appointed by the Council for a term of four years.

 Currently, the LRT Council is chaired by Mindaugas Jurkynas with Rėda Brandišauskienė acting as Vice-Chair.

 Budget

-LRT operations are funded by taxpayers.
-Its budget depends directly on taxes collected in the year before the last, with the state allocating 1.5 percent of personal income tax and 1.3 percent of collected excise duties.
-The LRT's budget for 2025 stands at 79.6 million euros.
-The budget projections for 2026 and 2027 anticipate allocations of 87.8 million euros and 97.1 million euros, respectively.

-Between 1992 and 2015 LRT had received income from advertising.
+LRT budget comprises appropriations from the state budget, revenue from the sale of programmes, sponsorship announcements and publishing, as well as sponsorship and revenue from commercial and economic activities.

+In 2025, following amendments to the Law on Radio and Television of Lithuania, a new version of the law came into effect, introducing a new funding formula for LRT.

+The state budget appropriations to be allocated to the LRT for 2026–2028 shall be equal to the state budget appropriations allocated to the LRT for 2025 (€79.6 million).
+Beginning in 2029 and in each subsequent year, the annual allocation of state budget funds to the LRT shall comprise 0.75% of personal income tax revenues and 0.8% of excise duty revenues actually collected by the state and municipal budgets in the year before last.